SuboptimalEng/leetcode-js/README.md

-# leetcode-js
+# 📚 LeetCode in JavaScript

-📚 Solutions to popular LeetCode questions in JavaScript.
+Solutions to popular LeetCode questions in JavaScript.

+## Sections

+- first-50
+  - get in the habit of doing lc daily